Welcome to Offbeat Oregon History, a public-history resource for the state we love. Here's what you'll find here:

 Audio version: Download MP3 or use controls below:

 If Clarence had thought things through, he probably would have sought out a veterinarian instead.
-Very few of his fellow humans are dumb enough to tangle with a skunk, but plenty of dogs are; a good country vet would have had several pretty solid deodorization strategies to recommend.
+Very few of his fellow humans were (or are) dumb enough to tangle with a skunk, but plenty of dogs are; a good country vet would have had several pretty solid deodorization strategies to recommend.

 Dr. Huckleberry, though, didn’t have much experience deodorizing loggers, and told the poor stinky fellow as much.
 He suggested, though, that Clarence might try a series of Clorox baths.
 The young logger had a sister who lived in town, and she agreed to let him use her bathtub to do them, provided he entered and exited by the window, left the window open after he left, and never opened the bathroom door.
 Her family trooped across the street to the neighbor’s house for bathroom business for a week or so while Clarence tried this.